istio/istio.io/content/docs/concepts/security/index.md

 A `ServiceRole` specification only applies to the namespace specified in the `metadata` section.
 Only the `services` field is required in a rule, other fields are optional.
-If a field is not specified or if it is set to `*`, it applies to any instances.
+If a field is not specified or if it is set to `*`, it applies to any instance.

 The example below shows a simple role: `service-admin`, which has full access to all services in the `default` namespace.